Scientific glassblower working on the construction of a kaliapparat (laboratory device used for the analysis of carbon in organic compounds).

 Minimum Residence Credit Requirement 32 credits

 Minimum Graduate Coursework Requirement 26 credits must be graduate-level coursework.
-Details can be found in the Graduate School’s Minimum Graduate Coursework (50%) policy (https://policy.wisc.edu/library/UW-1244).
+Refer to the Graduate School: Minimum Graduate Coursework (50%) Requirement policy: https://policy.wisc.edu/library/UW-1244.

 Overall Graduate GPA Requirement 3.00 GPA required.

-Language Requirements There are currently no language requirements to obtain the Ph.D. in Chemistry.
+Language Requirements There are currently no language requirements to obtain the PhD in Chemistry.

 Graduate School Breadth Requirement Doctoral students in Chemistry are not required to complete a doctoral minor or graduate/professional certificate as breadth is built into the major requirements.